- A user-friendly guide to losing the plot

-Fruitcake covers the course of a night shift on an acute psychiatric ward seen through the eyes of a jaded nurse who hears the voice of God.
+Fruitcake covers the course of a night shift on an mental health ward seen through the eyes of a jaded nurse who hears the voice of God.
 In this case, God happens to be a kindly Jamaican woman who gives him ten benevolent commandments to help him through the shift; and life.

-Fruitcake is based on twelve years Rob spent working as a registered nurse in psychiatric units around the UK and Australia.
+Fruitcake is based on twelve years Rob spent working as a registered nurse in mental health units around the UK and Australia.

 Featuring the voice of Jean 'Binta' Breeze as GodInternationally renowned dub poet, described by the British Council as “one of the most important, influential performance poets of recent years.”
 She also has a diagnosis of schizophrenia.

 Reviews for Fruitcake

 “Terrifically well written… the kind of performer you pray you’ll discover.”
 Orlando Sentinel

 "A rare authority... beautifully written... keeps the audience entralled from start to finish" Voice Magazine ★★★★★